 SaaS Sales Interview Tips

 At Salient, we’ve had the privilege of placing over 3000 GTM professionals across the APJ region.
 It’s fair to say that we’ve collated some juicy IP around what drives success in a sales interview.
-If you’re preparing for your next tech sales role, here are some SaaS sales interview tips to keep in mind.

 We have collated some of our top SaaS sales interview tips to help you sell yourself to the hiring manager, both through your resume and during the interviews.

-Tips for Your Next Sales Role Interview
+Tips for Your Next Sales Interview

 Sales interview tip 1: Research the Company